 This is a recent haul of baubles, they were boxed and almost brand new!
 It never ceases to amaze me the things people give away.

 The things you’ll need: one medium sized bauble, a piece of burlap around 12 inch square or any other material if you have any remnants, one loom band, twine, and a piece of ribbon.

 First of all, tie a new hanging loop with the twine.
 Next, wrap the burlap around the baubles, neatly folding it around as you go, use the loom band to secure, these are basically tiny elastic bands if you can’t get your hands on loom bands.
 (My house has approximately 2.5million of them at my last count).

-Here are a few more examples of old baubles turned into lovely new ones from the people on my workshops.
+Here are a few more examples of old baubles turned into lovely new ones from my recent workshop at Belsay Hall’s Festive Gift Fair.
 The string wrapped ones are really easy too.
-Simply cover the bauble in double sided tape then just wrap the string or jute around neatly starting at the top, then use a dab of glue on the bottom at the end, either with a glue gun or PVA will do the same.
+Simply cover the bauble in double sided tape then just wrap the string or jute around neatly starting at the top, then use a dab of glue on the bottom at the end, either with a glue gun, ova or even a glue stick will do the same.
 You can add buttons or ribbons for some nice coordinating details.